-We all can’t believe it’s almost April already!
+We all can’t believe it’s almost April already.
 This means that all the big changes in business are just around the corner.
-With employment law changes 2019 happening in April, we want to give you some top tips to make these changes less stressful.
+With employment law changes 2019 are happening in April, we want to give you some top tips to make these changes less stressful.

 Prepare for Statutory Pay Rates Increase 2019

-Staff entitled to a full year of statutory pay as part of their maternity leave.
+Staff are entitled to a full year of statutory pay as part of their maternity leave.
 This is the basic pay an employer is expected to pay.
-The current rate of statutory pay is £145.18 a week, or 90% of the employees average weekly pay if less than the statutory rate.
+The current rate of statutory pay is £145.18 a week.
+It can also be 90% of the employees average weekly pay if less than the statutory rate.
 This is an employment law changes 2019 that you must plan in advance.

 Statutory pay will rise to £148.68 in April 2019.
 It is always expected that the statutory maternity and paternity rates rise every April.
 In addition, you must include this in your business plan every year.